cokelaer/damona/README.rst

 ========= ====================================================================
 Version   Description
 ========= ====================================================================
 0.5.0     * Major refactoring.

-Simplification of the registries.
-Main script
+            - Simplification of the registries (dropping notion of exe/set class
-            should now be fully functional with activation/deactivation.
+            - Main script should now be fully functional with functional activation/deactivation.
-            Ability to build images from local recipes or dockerhub entries.
+            - New command to build images from local recipes or dockerhub entries.
+            - Install command can now install local container.
+            - DAMONA_PATH can be set to install damona images/binaries
-            Ability to install local container.
-Ability to have DAMONA_PATH anywhere, not just in local home.
+              anywhere, not just in local home.
+            - check md5 of images to not download/copy again
 0.4.3     * Implement damona activate/deactivate
 0.4.2     * Fix typo in the creation of aliases for 'set' containers 0.4.1     * implemented aliases for the --from-url option stored in a